cs1302uga/cs1302-api-app/README.rst

 point total.
 That is, they are all or nothing.

 Development Environment (100 points)
-  This project must *must compile and run* correctly on Odin using the specific version of Java that is enabled by the **CSCI 1302 shell profile**.
+  This project *must compile and run* correctly on Odin using the specific version of Java that is enabled by the **CSCI 1302 shell profile**.
 For this requirement, the term *compile* should be interpreted as *compile with no errors or warnings*.